-- A permission from Mountaineering Association of Nepal is also essential for conducting any trekking in Nepal.
+- Permission from the Mountaineering Association of Nepal is also essential for conducting any trekking in Nepal.
 Therefore, has the company been permitted?

-- Is the company fulfilling its obligation to Nepal government by paying tax in time?
-Has it obtained tax clearance certificate for previous fiscal year?
+- Is the company fulfilling its obligation to the Nepal government by paying tax in time?
+Has it obtained a tax clearance certificate for the previous fiscal year?

-- Does the company has positive attitude towards corporate social responsibility?
+- Does the company has a positive attitude towards corporate social responsibility?

-- What is the company’s view towards environment conservation?
-Is it environment friendly?
+- What is the company’s view of environmental conservation?
+Is it environment-friendly?

-In past, we have heard many news of tourists booking trip with fraudulent travel agencies who do not even exist.
-These fraudulent activities has given few bad experiences to few travellers who wished to have a memorable journey.
-Therefore, we would like you to be aware of these kind of issues and inquire if the company has obtained all the license and permission from concerned authority prior to its operation.
+In the past, we have heard much news of tourists booking trip with fraudulent travel agencies who do not even exist.
+These fraudulent activities have given a few bad experiences to a few travelers who wished to have a memorable journey.
+Therefore, we would like you to be aware of this kind of issues and inquire if the company has obtained all the license and permission from concerned authority prior to its operation.